 But you’re still missing a step—and arguably the most important one: stakeholder approval and buy-in.

 That’s why it’s so important to understand the stakeholder analysis process and make sure your goals will actually garner support.
-Here, we’ll dive into how to identify and gain the support of key stakeholders at your organization.
+Here, we’ll dive into how to perform a stakeholder analysis to identify and get buy-in from key stakeholders at your organization.

 Who is a stakeholder—and why do they matter?